braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 -  etc …

+**FROM RUBRIC: Formally and clearly lists all necessary software functionalities using "shall" statements.**

+#### Functionality:
+- Food Search:
+- Nutrition Breakdown:
+- Nutrition Range Filter:
+- Nutrition Level Filter:
+- Food Wars:

+#### Usability:
+- Ease of Navigation:
+- Interactive Figures: (interactive charts/diagrams)
+- Autocomplete Search

+#### Reliability:
+- Error Handling:

+#### Performance:
+- Response Time:
+- Scalability:

+#### Supportability:
+- Documentation:
+- Help System: or FAQs

+#### + Additional:
+- Security: Ensure interactions are secure.
+- Accessibility:

 ### 2.3 Use Case Diagram

 Provide a system-level Use Case Diagram illustrating all required features.

 Example:
 ![Use Case Diagram](./UCD.png)

+**FROM RUBRIC: Includes a complete and accurate system-level use case diagram that is well integrated with the text.
+MAKE SURE THIS IS SYSTEM LEVEL AND NOT SPRECIFIC**

 ### 2.4 Use Cases